 Along with his brother Duane, Gregg and Duane formed the Allman Brothers Band, a powerhouse band that pioneered a new, groove-and-guitar-based style that came to be known as Southern rock.

-In this clip, recorded July 29, 1981 at NBC studio, Allman plays an Ovation on one of his most beloved songs, “Melissa.”
+In this clip, recorded July 29, 1981 at NBC studio, Allman plays an Ovation on one of his most beloved songs, “Melissa” (transcribed in the August 2007 issue of AG).
 He’s accompanied by Dickey Betts, who is flat-picking an Ovation nylon-string, and Dan Toler.
 The song originally appeared on the Allman Brothers Band’s album Eat a Peach.